A Versatile Graduate Legal Program

 MSL students take the same vast array of courses as Juris Doctor candidates taught by world-class legal scholars, judges and attorneys, and they gain the advantages and benefits of attending the University of Pittsburgh.

-Pitt Law's Master of Studies in Law is a graduate-level advanced degree from the University of Pittsburgh.
-Those applying must have completed at least an undergraduate bachelor of arts or sciences degree.
-Those desiring to apply to the Master of Studies in Law program will need to provide official transcripts of all college, graduate and professional studies, whether a degree was obtained or not.
+Pitt Law's Master of Studies in Law is a graduate-level advanced degree awarded by the University of Pittsburgh School of Law.
+Applicants must have completed a bachelor's degree, and submit transcripts of all college, graduate and professional studies, whether a degree was obtained or not, and a personal statement.
+Standardized test scores and letters of recommendation are not required.

 Early Option for Legal Studies Majors